-The reaction to the question of the party DIE LINKE was quite self-critical.
-In the federal government's response, as well as in an accompanying press release, it was stated that the federal government took reports seriously made by Cambodian human rights organizations on numerous cases of extrajudicial forced land sales documented in 2019, as well as cases of child labour and debt bondage.
-It was in regular exchange with the relevant actors in Cambodia.
+child labour and debt bondage.
+It was in regular exchange with the relevant actors in Cambodia58.
 Before possible further steps, however, the Federal Government saw in particular the need to increase the statistical evidence on debt issues in Cambodia.
 Nevertheless, the federal government had already dealt with the issue in detail during the government consultations at the end of September 2020.
-However, the German government also pointed out that the partners in Cambodia acted on their own responsibility and without outside influence, with regard to the loan conditions and the formalities in the awarding process (cf. Deutscher Bundestag 2021a: 7).
+However, the German government also pointed out that the partners in Cambodia acted on their own responsibility and without outside influence, with regard to the loan conditions and the formalities in the awarding process (Deutscher Bundestag [German parliament] 2021a: 7).

 Against the background of the inquiry, the German KfW, as an actor involved in the refinancing of Cambodian FSPs, virtually acting as a representative of the lenders, initiated a second study (2021) together with a fund partly financed by the German side (BlueOrchard).
-However, this study is seen as being methodologically problematic, as is also expressed in the Federal Government's answer to a renewed inquiry by the parliamentary group DIE LINKE of 14 February 2022 (see Deutscher Bundestag 2022).
+However, this study is seen as being methodologically problematic, as is also expressed in the Federal Government's answer to a renewed inquiry by the parliamentary group DIE LINKE of 14 February 2022 (see German Bundestag 2022).

 Reference has already been made to FIAN's simultaneous publication of a problem compilation on over-indebtedness in Cambodia and the related land issue.
-Most recently, on 03 May 2022, FIAN, in a joint press release with EC and LICADHO, also reported that a complaint had been made to the ombudsman's office of the World Bank subsidiary IFC for human rights violations in the MF sector.
+Most recently, on 3/5/2022, FIAN, in a joint press release with EC and LICADHO, also reported that a complaint had been made to the ombudsman's office of the World Bank subsidiary IFC for human rights violations in the microfinance sector.
 This is directed against six MFIs and banks that are said to be financed by the IFC and "also by German development banks and private investors".
-ACLEDA, Hattha Bank, Sathapana Bank, Amret, LOLC and PRASAC are dated 6.5.2020 (source <https://t1p.de/8bqhd>).
-Further reports follow, which also refer to the LICADHO studies on the indebtedness of textile workers (cf. LICADHO 2020d), the last LICADHO study on the topic published together with EC in mid-2021 (EC / LICADHO 2021) and LICADHO's own report from February 2022, which summarises the overall documentation of LICADHO (FIAN 2022).
+ACLEDA, Hattha Bank, Sathapana Bank, Amret, LOLC and PRASAC are mentioned in detail, which are claimed to have received or still receive funds from KfW, DEG, Oikocredit, Tridos Bank, Invest in Visions, Bank im Bistum Essen and GLS Bank, among others (FIAN 2022b:20ff).